sdegutis/immaculatalibrary.com/site/data/snippets/2022-02-23-god-created-us-in-need-so-we-might-humbly-turn-to-him-to-finish-the-work-of-our-creation.md

 ---
 published: true
+title: >-
-title: God created us in need so we might humbly turn to him to finish the work of our creation
+  God created us in need so we might humbly turn to him to finish the work of our creation
 archiveSlug: sinnersguide00luis
 archivePage: '31'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 17
 ---

 > It is not only a motive of justice which obliges us to serve God, but our necessities force us to have recourse to Him if we would attain the perfection and happiness for which we were created.